sunggun-yu/chef-mongodb3/README.md

 ### NOTICE :

-* Current version is not supporting automation and monitoring mms agent installation for Debian 7.8
+* Current version is not supporting automation and monitoring mms agent installation for Debian 7.8.
-* MongoDB 3.2.4 is default version of mongodb3 cookbook
+* MongoDB 3.2.8 is default version of mongodb3 cookbook.
+* Mongodb3 cookbook is no longer support Chef Client version 11.

 ### Contributors